nodegoat/nodegoat/SETUP.md

 1. Add the appropriate databases and run the additional SQL, see [Database](SETUP.md#database).
 1. Configure the additional software packages, see [Software](SETUP.md#software).
 1. Compile nodegoat's services, see [Programs](SETUP.md#programs).
-1. Login to your nodegoat CMS (cms.yournodegoathost.com), go to User Management, and add a new user to 'User' (see the [1100CC Guides](https://lab1100.com/1100cc/guides#create-user)).
+1. Login to your nodegoat CMS (cms.yournodegoathost.com), go to User Management, and add a new user to 'User' with the appropriate page clearances (see the [1100CC Guides](https://lab1100.com/1100cc/guides#create-user)).
 1. You can now login with your new user account to your nodegoat HOME (yournodegoathost.com).
 1. Login to your nodegoat CMS, go to Jobs, and make sure the Job Scheduler is running (see the [1100CC Guides](https://lab1100.com/1100cc/guides#run-jobs)).